Genesis 39:1-41:16 + Matthew 12:46-13:23 + Psalm 17:1-15 + Proverbs 3:33-35

 Verse 22 in this chapter is convicting for me, as I have experienced this in my life in the past....
 "The thorny ground represents those who hear and accept the Good News, but all too quickly the message is crowded out by the cares of this life and the lure of wealth, so no crop is produced." .... and I still struggle with the "cares of this life" crowding out the Good News in my life today!
 I think in some ways this might be a life long struggle.
 How are you doing on this verse?
 Where is God's seed of the Good News being sown in your life?
 In the good soil of your heart?

 Psalms - In Psalm 17 David appeals to God as Judge when he is being attacked by foes.
 Verse 7 is a great prayer and comfort!
 "Show me your unfailing love in wonderful ways.
 You save with your strength those who seek refuge from their enemies."
 Do you seek refuge with God from whatever might attacking you?
 Do you believe that God will show you his unfailing love in wonderful ways?
 Have you been saved by God's strength?
 Have you sought refuge with God from your "enemies"?

 Proverbs - Proverbs 3:33 is a great reminder to be upright, 3:34 is a great reminder to be humble and 3:35 a great reminder to be wise!
 How are you doing on being upright, humble, and wise these days?
 (I think this owl below has got two out of three of these attributes...
 I'm not so sure about humble though... :)

-Worship God: Our readings in Psalm 17:7 today remind me of the song "Mighty To Save."
-Here's Laura Story performing the song live, followed by a video with an inspiring story about her marriage:
+Worship Video: Our readings in Psalm 17:7 today remind me of the song "Mighty To Save."
+Here's Laura Story performing the song live:

 Is God Mighty to Save in your life?
 Click here for his Might!